ntlinh16/antidotedb-eval/README.md

     <br>
 <p>

-To plot the above summary Figure (e.g, the factors such as throughput or latencies of the elapsed time) of the experiment that use `fmke_client` to stress the system, you should follow the [fmke_plot](https://github.com/ntlinh16/fmke_plot.git) instruction.
+To plot the summary Figure (e.g, the factors such as throughput or latencies of the elapsed time) of the experiment that use `fmke_client` to stress the system, you should follow the [fmke_plot](https://github.com/ntlinh16/fmke_plot.git) instruction.
 ## Docker images used in these experiments

 I use Docker images to pre-build the environment for FMKe services.
 All images are on Docker repository.